davebenson/doom4-walkthrough/README.md

 To get Secret #???: "???
 Model / ???", re-enter the unused Train corridor at this point (by veering right).
 Continuing down the corridor, you'll arrive at an unused, stationary train car.
 Get onto it, by double-jumping onto the ledge to your right, then double-jumping onto the train car (don't worry: the upper-train won't hit you).
 You should be able to see another dimly-lit ledge near where the upper train cars keep entering.
-I found this jump to be quite tricky... but the trick is that you must be facing at the ledge (ie facing perpendicular to it / straight at it), which mean you must jump almost sideways, which in turn makes dodging the train above more difficult.
+I found this jump to be quite tricky. but the trick is that you must be facing at the ledge (ie facing perpendicular to it / straight at it), which mean you must jump almost sideways, which in turn makes dodging the train above more difficult.
 Once you are on this ledge, turn left and go up (parallel to train), then turn around and jump into the hole that the train is entering.
 You must keep moving, but when you run out of floor, drop to the left, and you'll find the Model.
 Drop down the train area to get back to the Elite Guard, and continue back to where the passage narrows and becomes darker.